With the Boiler Maker Special!

 Research Technician

 Josh graduated from Oregon State University with a B.S. in Psychology, minoring in Sociology.
 His studies focused on Criminology and Drug Use & Abuse.
 Josh has experience working with children diagnosed with Autism Spectrum Disorder as a licensed Applied Behavior Analyst, and he is currently building his resume for graduate school with his clinical interviewing experience from the iCAN Lab.
-Josh is still deciding between careers—will he pursue an M.S. in Counseling or Forensic Psychology?!

 Josh's email: jibecerr@syr.edu